Doc Savage (magazine): Launch and magazine history

 The first issue of the new magazine was dated March 1933, and the lead novel was The Man of Bronze.
 The author was Lester Dent, but the novel was published as by Kenneth Roberts, a pseudonym intended by Street & Smith to be used for all future Doc Savage novels.
 A house name, as corporate pseudonyms like this were known, gave readers the illusion of consistent authorship, even though the novels that used the house name might conceal several different writers over time.
 The house name was changed to Kenneth Robeson from the second issue to avoid confusion with a real writer named Kenneth Roberts.
 The magazine was quickly successful, soon reaching 200,000 in circulation, and eventually settling at 300,000, a very high figure for a pulp magazine.

-Dent wrote every lead novel for over a year.
+Every issue featured a complete novel, and Dent wrote each of these for over a year.
 His contract with Street & Smith paid him $700 for each novel, but allowed him to hire ghost-writers if he wished, and in 1934 he began looking for another writer to take on some of the work.
 The first ghost-writer he hired was Harold A. Davis, an old colleague of Dent's from his days working on the Tulsa World.
 Davis's The King Maker appeared in the June 1934 issue; he wrote a total of fourteen of the magazine's lead novels, ending with The Exploding Lake in the September 1946 issue.
 Davis was followed by Ryerson Johnson, whose Land of Always-Night was written in late 1934 and was printed in March 1935.
 Johnson wrote two more novels, but only one saw print: The Fantastic Island, in December 1935.
 The other, The Motion Menace, was completely rewritten by Dent, who kept only the title and main plot idea; Dent's version saw print in May 1938.
 In about 1935 Street & Smith decided to commission a ghost-writer for Doc Savage independently of Dent; the reason why is unclear but they might have been trying to find a back-up for Dent, who was bored by his Doc Savage writing obligations and appeared likely to resign.
 The writer they hired, Laurence Donovan, produced nine novels in just nine months, beginning with Cold Death in April 1935.
 The first one published was Murder Melody, which appeared in the November 1935 issue of Doc Savage.
 The stories written by Donovan have sometimes been credited to another pulp writer, Norman A. Danberg, but this is an error, prompted by an editorial mistake that made it appear that "Laurence Donovan" was a pseudonym of Danberg's.
 Another possible ghost-writer was Martin E. Baker, Dent's secretary from late 1934 to late 1935.
 Baker was paid $300 by Dent for work on an unidentified Doc Savage manuscript, which Dent may have either abandoned or completely rewritten.